DIY Fruit Macarons — Reinventing the fruit basket one cookie at a time with these DIY Fruit Macarons. The perfect summer bite for a cute barbecue!

 Repeat the lines with the darker green pen, and then make tiny dots with the brown and let it dry.

-Apple And Grape Macarons:
+Apple And Grape Macarons

-For the apples and grapes, I just used the same color marker as the cookie to shade around the edges for a little added umph and topped them off with a single chocolate sprinkle sticking into the creamy filling to act as the stem.
+For the apples and grapes, I just used the same color marker as the cookie to shade around the edges for a little added umph and topped them off with single chocolate sprinkle sticking into the creamy filling to act as the stem.

 For the apple leaves, I stuck a single royal icing leaf in the filling as well.

-Whole Lemon Macarons:
+Whole Lemon Macarons

 I didn’t want to make the whole lemon leaves quite as predominate, so I broke the royal icing leaf in half and only used one side.